stjudecloud/university/docs/pecan/methods-data/index.md

 All oncoprints generated are supported by ProteinPaint's mutational landscape [study](https://proteinpaint.stjude.org/?appcard=study) views.

 **ONCOPRINT DATA**
-The data used for these oncoprints are generated from collaborations such as DKFZ, TARGET, Shanghai Children's Medical Hospital, and St. Jude Children's Research Hospital.
+The data used for these oncoprints are generated from collaborations such as [TARGET](https://ocg.cancer.gov/programs/target), [DKFZ](https://www.dkfz.de/en/index.html), Shanghai Children's Medical Hospital, and St. Jude Children's Research Hospital.
-The gene lists provided are not curated, however, there are `Associated Study` link-outs when a subset of data is used for specific visualizations and/or publications.

 !!!tip
+- The gene lists provided are not curated, however, there are `Associated Study` links that may have used a subset of data shown.
-An example of an `Associated Study` can be found [here](https://pecan-v2.staging.stjude.cloud/variants/oncoprint/BT%7CMB) for Medulloblastoma.
+- An example of an `Associated Study` for Meduloblastoma can be found [here](https://pecan-v2.staging.stjude.cloud/variants/oncoprint/BT%7CMB).
 !!!

 **VARIANT PREVALENCE METHODS**
-Variant Prevalence views are custom built using rules that are decsribed below:
+Variant Prevalence views are custom built using rules that are decsribed below.

 ***Mutation type proportion rules:***
-The gene lists provided are not curated, however, for each diagnosis, the occurrences of genes in the population of samples for that diagnoses are counted and ranked.
+The gene lists provided are not curated, however, for each diagnoses, the occurrences of genes in the population of samples for that diagnoses are counted and ranked.
 A select number of diagnoses have curated gene pathways.
 We provide 20 genes if no gene pathways are found, else 50 are returned.
-[Here](https://www.gsea-msigdb.org/gsea/msigdb/index.jsp) is the GSEA resource that can be helpful for determining gene pathways that may not be found in our platform.

 !!!note
 TTN, MUC16, LPR1B, C11orf95, and IGH are genes primarily not focused in pediatric cancer, so these genes may not show in this view.
 !!!

 ***Variant selection rules:***
-SNV/INDEL variant classes that are included are: Proteinins, Intron, 3' UTR, 5' UTR, Splice Region, Frameshift, Missense, Proteindel, Splice, Exon, Nonsense.
-Silent mutations and also variants with mRNA accessions that do not start with 'NM' are excluded in our data.
-CNV variant classes that are included are: CNV Loss, CNV Gain.
+SNV/INDEL variant classes that are included are found below with the definition of each.

 ***Glossary of Classes***

-The list below summarizes all classes of mutations.

 | Mutation Class | Description                                                                                                      |
 | -------------- | ---------------------------------------------------------------------------------------------------------------- |